World Teachers’ Day 2024 is on Thursday, 5 October 2024.

 The Prize is generously supported by Sheikh Hamdan Bin Rashid Al-Maktoum of the United Arab Emirates.

-The Prize was awarded for the sixth time at a ceremony of World Teachers’ Day at UNESCO Headquarters in Paris on 5 October 2020.
+The Prize was awarded for the sixth time at UNESCO Headquarters in Paris on 5 October 2020.
+The 7th prize distribution ceremony will be held on World Teachers’ Day 2022.

 To submit an application, please download the guide, the application form, and the nomination form.